Esri/arcgis-gitops/azure/arcgis-site-core/k8s-cluster/README.md

 The module creates a resource group with the following Azure resouces:

 * AKS cluster with default node pool in the private subnet 1 and ingress controller in App Gateway subnet 1.
-* Container registry with private endpoint in isolated subnet 1, private DNS zone, and cache rules to pull images from Docker Hub container registry.
+* Container registry with private endpoint in internal subnet 1, private DNS zone, and cache rules to pull images from Docker Hub container registry.
-* Monitoring subsyatem that include Azure Monitor workspace and Azure Managed Grafana instances.
+* Monitoring subsystem that include Azure Monitor workspace and Azure Managed Grafana instances.

 Once the AKS cluster is available, the module creates storage classes for Azure Disk CSI driver.